run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-fractions.md

         runai project set team-a

         runai submit frac05 -i gcr.io/run-ai-demo/quickstart -g 0.5 --interactive
-        runai submit frac03 -i gcr.io/run-ai-demo/quickstart -g 0.3 --interactive
+        runai submit frac03 -i gcr.io/run-ai-demo/quickstart -g 0.3

 *   The jobs are based on a sample docker image ``gcr.io/run-ai-demo/quickstart`` the image contains a startup script that runs a deep learning TensorFlow-based workload.
 *   We named the jobs _frac05_ and _frac03_ respectively.
-*   Note the "interactive" flag which means the job will not have a start or end.
+*   Note that fractions may or may not use the "interactive" flag.
+Setting the flag means that the job will not have a start or end.
 It is the researcher's responsibility to delete the job.
-Currently, all jobs using GPU fractions must be interactive.
+Jobs with the flags will usually not be preemptible.
 *   The jobs are assigned to _team-a_ with an allocation of a single GPU.

 Follow up on the job's status by running: